Tim-Abwao/eda-report/docs/source/quickstart.rst

    A ``tkinter``-based graphical user interface to the application

-You will be prompted to enter your desired *title*, *groupby variable(for grouping values)*, *graph color* & *output file-name*.
-Afterwards, a report will be generated, as specified, from the contents of the selected file.
+You will be prompted to enter your desired *title*, *groupby/target variable*, *graph color* & *output file-name*.
+Afterwards, a report is generated, as specified, from the contents of the selected file.

 .. hint::
     For help with `Tk` - related issues, consider visiting `TkDocs`_.